How to build an Admin Panel on top of Airtable

 Where, “Airtable_Customers.SalesRepEmployeeNumber = chooseansdr” is a filter used, “chooseansdr” is the unique name of the dropdown, and Airtable_Customers.CustomerNumber, “ASC” is the order of display, i.e. Ascending Order, according to the month.

-- Adding discounts to the products
+- Add discounts or other promotional offers to the products

 and so much more.